-The Course Assistant (CA) Intern will assist the Project in facilitating on-site college courses at the prison.
+The Course Assistant (CA) Intern will assist the Project in facilitating on-site college and correspondence courses at the prison.
 CAs assist in gathering all necessary supplemental materials for courses, assist with gathering research and information for students writing papers and help faculty in printing weekly requests.
-This position requires excellent communication and follow-through skills, weekly presence in the UPEP office on campus, and the ability to work with faculty to manage course-specific requests each week.
+This position requires excellent communication and follow-through skills, weekly presence in the UPEP office on campus, and the ability to work with faculty to manage course- specific requests each week.
 While some specific duties are outlined below, this position requires flexibility as needs arise:

 - Correspond weekly with instructors and volunteers to ensure all materials going in and out of the prison are cleared and ready to be distributed.

 - Compile all books/materials for courses.
 Look through books and remove miscellaneous paper (i.e. bookmarks, receipts, post-its).
 Sticker the books with the UPEP sticker and prepare for delivery to facilities.